-The PIOB welcomes and supports the ongoing coordination between the IAASB and the IESBA on topics overlapping with the Code of Ethics (e.g. auditor independence, objectivity, engagement quality control reviews, cooling off period for Engagement Quality Reviewers, definition of PIEs).
+The PIOB welcomes and supports the ongoing coordination between the IAASB and the IESBA on topics overlapping with the Code of Ethics (e.g. auditor independence, objectivity, engagement quality reviews, cooling off period for Engagement Quality Reviewers, definition of PIEs).

 The requirements for the Engagement Quality Reviewers’ performance should be strengthened

 The PIOB acknowledges the current IAASB proposals to review the audit documentation at appropriate points in time, throughout all the stages of the engagement and on or before the date of the engagement report.

 The PIOB acknowledges that the current proposals explicitly address the Engagement Partner’s responsibility to act in the public interest when performing audit engagements, however the objective of the standard continues to be compliance oriented (with professional standards and regulatory requirements) rather than focusing on audit quality.

 Engagement Partner’s Responsibilities

 The Engagement Partner needs to be satisfied not only that the firm’s policies and procedures have been complied with, but also applicable rules and regulations.
 If necessary, the engagement may need to be discontinued.

-The PIOB acknowledges that the ED makes a reference to the applicable legal and relevant ethical requirements, as well as the possibility to withdraw from the engagement.
+The PIOB acknowledges that the current proposals make a reference to the applicable legal and relevant ethical requirements, as well as the possibility to withdraw from the engagement.